jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-14.md

 ---
+title: "The Character Of Merchants Are Inferior"
-title: "The character of merchants are inferior to those of leading personalities and remote from manliness"
+# to those of leading personalities and remote from manliness
 description: "A merchant concerns himself with buying and selling, earning money and making a profit.
 This requires cunning, willingness to enter into disputes, cleverness, constant quarreling, and great persistence."
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"